Matija Popović

 Matija Popović (c.
-1490-1563) was 16th-century Serbian Orthodox priest from Ottoman Bosnia.
-Popović was printer in the South Slavic Bible Institute.
+1490–1563) was a 16th-century Serbian Orthodox priest from Ottoman Bosnia.
+Popović was a printer in the South Slavic Bible Institute.

 Scribe

 Popović transcribed books written in Slavonic-Serbian language.

 Printer at the South Slavic Bible Institute

 The South Slavic Bible Institute (Südslawische Bibelanstalt) was established in Urach (modern-day Bad Urach) in January 1561 by Baron Hans von Ungnad, who was its owner and patron.
 Ungnad was supported by Christoph, Duke of Württemberg, who allowed Ungnad to use his castle (former convent) of Amandenhof near Urach as a seat of this institute.

 Within the institute, Ungnad set up a press which he referred to as "the Slovene, Croatian and Cyrillic press" (Windische, Chrabatische und Cirulische Trukherey).
 The manager and supervisor of the institute was Primož Trubar.
 The books they printed at this press were planned to be used throughout the entire territory populated by South Slavs between the Soča River, the Black Sea, and Constantinople.
 Trubar had idea to use their books to spread Protestantism among Croats and other South Slavs.
 For this task, Trubar engaged Stjepan Konzul Istranin and Antun Dalmatin as translators for Croatian and Serbian.